DiffEqML/torchcontrol/README.md

 # torchcontrol
-A PyTorch library for control applications of torchdyn models.
+A PyTorch library for all things nonlinear control and reinforcement learning.